Lynch08/Machine_Learning_And_Statistics_2023/readme.md

-# Jupyter Notebook Examples: ttest.ipynb and regression.ipynb
+# Jupyter Notebooks: ttest.ipynb and regression.ipynb

 This repository contains two Jupyter Notebook examples that demonstrate statistical analysis using t-tests and linear regression.